 Nicole Eggert, who would go on to star in "Charles in Charge" and "Baywatch," appeared in seven episodes in 1985-86 as Samantha's friend Marci Ferguson.

 Eggert has mostly appeared in TV movies and straight-to-video movies lately.
 She appeared as a contestant on VH1's "Celebrity Fit Club" and has also appeared on "Celebrity Ghost Stories."
 She was also a contestant on the celebrity diving competition "Splash" (pictured, third from left).
-Her most recent role came in the recent Starz made-for-TV movie "The Dog Who Saved Easter," alongside Dean Cain and Mario Lopez.
+Her most recent roles came in the 2014 made-for-TV movies "The Dog Who Saved Easter" and "Where's the Love?"

 Fran Drescher played two different characters in her two "Who's the Boss?" episodes, with one of them being spun off into a show with Donna Dixon titled "Charmed Lives."
 The spin-off lasted for only a handful of episodes.

 Drescher would go on to find fame over six seasons of the sitcom "The Nanny" from 1993 through 1999.
-She now stars in the TV Land sitcom, "Happily Divorced," which premiered in June 2011.
+She most recently starred in the TV Land sitcom, "Happily Divorced," which ran for two seasons before being canceled in 2013.

 The spin-off "Living Dolls" got its start via a "Who's the Boss?" episode in which Samantha visits a NYC modeling agency and finds a friend, played by Leah Remini, there.
 The short-lived show also featured a then-unknown Halle Berry (upper right.)